Lincoln99/NotificationBar/README.md

 NotificationBar
 ===============

-A little Android-like Notification bar in HTML, CSS, and jQuery.
+A little navigation bar in HTML, CSS, and jQuery.
 The one file contains all the code.